EdJoPaTo/rss-feed-video-downloader/README.md

 - Supply the `RSS_FEED` environment variable.
 - (optional) set `INTERVAL_MINUTES` environment variable. `0` to disable
   interval.
 Defaults to 95 min.
 - (optional) Sync the videos.
 Personally I use syncthing for this.
-You should ignore some files from sync, check the [.gitignore](.gitignore)
 - Enjoy!